HacKanCuBa/blake2signer/docs/docs/details.md

 In this package, every exception is subclassed from [`SignerError`](errors.md#blake2signer.errors.SignerError) (except for a [`RuntimeError` that will happen in ~2106-02-07](https://gitlab.com/hackancuba/blake2signer/-/blob/fcc2588939895c428d7b3420fbddaab62d864b88/blake2signer/bases.py#L462-465), if this library is unmaintained by then).
 You can read more about [errors and exceptions](errors.md) in its page.

 There is one particular exception that is different from the rest: [`ExpiredSignatureError`](errors.md#blake2signer.errors.ExpiredSignatureError).
-This exception, raised when a signature has expired, but is valid, can hold the timestamp indicating when the signature was done as an aware datetime object in UTC (since v2.0.0), and the _valid_ unsigned data payload (since v2.5.0).
+This exception, raised when a signature has expired, but is valid, can hold the timestamp indicating when the signature was done, as an aware datetime object in UTC (from v2.0.0), and the _valid_ unsigned data payload (from v2.5.0).
 Since the signature is valid and correct, it is OK to access its unsigned data value.
 Just be aware that its time-to-live has expired, according to your own settings.

 It is important to note that if said exception is raised by a serializer signer, then the data contained in it is not the original unsigned data but a serialized/compressed/encoded one.
 Therefore, in such cases, one must use the method [`data_from_exc`](signers.md#blake2signer.signers.Blake2SerializerSigner.data_from_exc).